influxdata/telegraf/plugins/inputs/intel_pmu/README.md

 Intel PMU plugin, is only intended for use on **linux 64-bit** systems.

-Event definitions JSON files for specific architecture, could be obtained from: https://download.01.org/perfmon/.
+Event definition JSON files for specific architectures can be found at https://download.01.org/perfmon/.
-Auto downloading proper events definitions could be executed with *event_download.py* script from: https://github.com/andikleen/pmu-tools.
+A script to download the event definitions that are appropriate for your system (event_download.py) is available at https://github.com/andikleen/pmu-tools.
-We recommend keeping this files in the safe place within your system.
+Please keep these files in a safe place on your system.

 ### Measuring